 Curtea de Arges Monastery

-The Cathedral was built between 1512 and 1517, but it was partly destroyed by two fires in 1866 and 1867.
+The cathedral was built between 1512 and 1517, but two fires partly destroyed it in 1866 and 1867.
 During his rule, King Carol I decided to restore the cathedral and to turn it into the necropolis of the Romanian Royal Family.